 Supply Chains are facing increasing scrutiny.
 This gets targeted at product safety, environmental responsibility and workers rights.
-Supply Chain Transparency harnesses this knowledge.
+Supply Chain Transparency harnesses this knowledge, enabling your supply chain to report on the scrutiny.

-Supply Chain Transparency secures compliance and data visibility.
+Your Supply Chain Transparency secures compliance and data visibility.
 This empowers supply chain collaboration and faster decisions.
-That allows Supply Chain Members to mitigate wastage, risk and cost.
+That allows Supply Chain Members to detect changes and mitigate wastage.
+That reduces errors, wastage, risk and cost.

 Supply Chains have a need to harness knowledge about processes.
 This knowledge has to get shared internally and externally.
 That supports compliance with laws.
 These laws include: